GiovanniSorice/pcd1819-mod1/README.md

 ```

 Gradle will automatically download the necessary project files and definitions needed for this project to compile (i.e., the JUnit library needed for testing).
-If the command was successful, a 'build' directory has been created containing the .class files along with the unit test reports.
+If the command was successful, a 'build' directory has been created, containing other directories, among them a /class directory containing the compiled sources.
-As you might have noticed, tests fail as you need to fill-in the missing code.

-To execute the tests only go on and type:
+To execute the unit tests go on and type:

 ```
 6. gradle test